Sum and product of fractions inquiry

 Inquiry for deeper understanding

 Amanda James, a teacher of mathematics at Varndean School (Brighton, UK), used the prompt with her year 8 class (set 4 out of 5).
 The questions and comments above show the students' initial ideas.
 Even though the class seems confident working with fractions, Amanda reports that it became clear the students' lacked a deep understanding of the concept of a fraction.
-As the inquiry went on, Amanda set more prompts for the students to think about:
+As the inquiry went on, Amanda set more prompts for the students to think about.
+The first additional prompt stated that, "Finding the fraction of something makes it smaller."

-Additional prompt 2 to promote fluency and generalisation:
+Amanda designed the second additional prompt (below) to promote fluency and generalisation:

 Amanda reported that the inquiry process led to a deeper understanding of fractions: "The class commented on how much they actually understand what a fraction is now and this gave them the confidence to perform calculations with fractions.
 We spent more time discussing the meaning of a fraction than they did actually calculating with them, but their recent assessment indicates that they understood in a deeper way rather than the surface learning of 'adding fractions' or 'finding fractions of an amount'."
 Towards the end of the inquiry, students started to use improper fractions.
 They then tried to express their findings in a general form by using symbols.